-Because the iPhone 4 & 3GS are phones, don't expect a full-featured video editor.
-Video editors that include intensive features like effects and sound editing require complex, and often-expensive, desktop video editing programs.
+Because the iPhone isn't a professional-level editing suite, don't expect a full-featured video editor.
+Video editing tools that include intensive features like effects and sound editing require complex, and often expensive, desktop video-editing programs.
 That's just not possible on a phone with a touch interface.
-What the editor will let you do is trim and snip videos, so you can save just the good part of a recording.
+What the editing app will let you do is trim and snip videos, so you can save the best part of a recording.

 - At the top of the window, you'll see a timeline bar showing frames from throughout your video.
-A small silver bar rests on top of the timeline bar.
+A small white (iOS 7) or silver (iOS 6) bar rests on top of the timeline bar at the left (it's a bit subtle in iOS 7, but it looks like a progress indicator).
 You can tap and drag the silver bar to move forward and backward throughout the video.
 This lets you quickly get to the part of the video you want to edit.

-To edit the video - which, remember, means just trimming footage off one end or the other - tap and hold either end of the timeline bar (there are two little lines at each end of the bar).
-At this point, the bar will turn yellow and a button labeled "trim" will appear above the timeline bar.
+To edit the video - which, remember, means just trimming footage off one end or the other - tap and hold either end of the timeline bar (there are two little lines/arrows at each end of the bar).
+At this point, the bar will turn yellow and a button labeled Trim will appear above the timeline bar.

 Drag either end of the yellow bar to cut out the parts of the video you don't want to save.
 The section of the video shown within the yellow bar is what you'll be saving.

-for more flexibility, choose Save as New Clip.
-This will save the trimmed version of the video as a new file on your iPhone, allowing you to view the new clip, but also return to the old one to make other edits if you're not happy with your handiwork.
+For more flexibility, choose Save as New Clip.
+This will save the trimmed version of the video as a new file on your iPhone, allowing you to view the new clip, but also leave the original untouched so you can return to it to make other edits later.

 Choosing email will email the video to any address from your phone.
-Choosing MMS will send the video as a text message.
-Send to YouTube will automatically format the video for YouTube and post it to your account (this requires a YouTube account) for all the world to see.
+Choosing Message will send the video as a text message.
+Send to YouTube, Facebook, or Vimeo will automatically format the video for those sites and post it to your account (this requires an account with whatever site you're sharing to) for all the world to see.